 - Intend to deprive that person of the use and benefit of such property, and

 - Conceal, use, or abandon the property in such a way as to effectively cause that deprivation, either temporarily or permanently.

-Common forms of theft in Illinois include:
+Common forms of theft include:

 - Delivery Container Theft: Where a person knowingly takes a delivery package or container of which they are not a recipient.